 Royal Air Force

-The RAF recently updated its guidelines around facial hair, allowing personnel to grow beards for the first time in the service's history.
+In 2019, the RAF updated its guidelines around facial hair, allowing personnel to grow beards for the first time in the service's history.

 If the hair is dyed or highlighted, the colour chosen is to be natural and in a uniform shade appropriate to the individual.